 If you fall into that SECOND Camp (and you were filing the Short because you are BEHIND on mortgage payments) – well – sorry to say this, but you are toast.
 You can’t get another FHA mortgage for 3 years.

-There are a FEW exceptions to this… Exceptions would be due to circumstances beyond the borrowers control i.e. death of primary wage earner or a long-term uninsured illness.
+There are a FEW exceptions to this… Exceptions to the and Short Sales Guideline would be due to circumstances beyond the borrowers control i.e. death of primary wage earner or a long-term uninsured illness.
 However the credit report must indicate borrower had satisfactory credit leading up to circumstances beyond the borrower’s control.

 If you are in that FIRST Camp (and you didn’t miss any payments) then you CAN get FHA financing.
 The tough part will be that the with homeowners who are current on their mortgage leading up to the short sale are in a real tough place with their current mortgage holder actually agreeing to the Short Sale… they just don’t have as much incentive!